GuangyuWangLab2021/cellDancer/readme.rst

 ========================================================
 Q: How should I prepare the input for my own data?

-A: The `Data Preparation <https://guangyuwanglab2021.github.io/cellDancer_website/data_preprocessing.html>`_ page introduces the details of how to prepare and pre-process for you own data.
+A: The `Data Preparation <https://guangyuwanglab2021.github.io/cellDancer_website/data_preprocessing.html>`_ page introduces the details of how to prepare and pre-process for your own data.

 Support
 ========================================================